-It is advisable to carry vital spare parts to ensure against a breakdown in a remote area.
+It is advisable to carry vital spare parts to ensure serviceability in a remote area.

 International motoring organisations are helpful for all aspects of long distance touring advice.

 In some countries it is a legal requirement to carry spare vehicle bulbs.